Bhasha Sumbli: Personal life

 Sumbli belongs to the Kashmiri Pandit community.
 Sumbli's family left their home in Kashmir and moved to Delhi.
-Sumbli's mother Kshama Kaul is a Kashmiri Pandit (KP) author and poetess, and her father Agnishekhar Pandit is also a Hindi poet and author.
+Sumbli's mother Kshama Kaul is a Kashmiri Pandit author and poet, and her father Agnishekhar is also a Hindi poet and author.

 Role in The Kashmir Files

 In the movie The Kashmir Files, Sumbli plays the central character of Sharda Pandit, which is loosely based on real-life story of Girija Tickoo, who was gang raped and brutally murdered during the 1990 Kashmir insurgency.